aree6/aree6/README.md

-# Welcome to Mohammad Areeb's GitHub Profile 👋
+# Welcome to my GitHub Profile 👋

 ## About Me

 Hello!
-I'm Mohammad Areeb, an aspiring software engineer with a strong passion for C++.
+I'm Areeb, an aspiring software engineer.

 ## Skills